anbuselvan/meteor-up-lite/README.md

 #### Quick Linux Meteor Deployments as a non-privileged user (eg. ubuntu) with no ssl support (not recommended for production).

 ## Disclaimer
 All credits should go to [Arunoda](https://github.com/arunoda) and his team for his excellent contribution to the Meteor Community.
-This is a lite version of Meteor-Up (*mup*) and please feel free to share your comments, suggestions and issues on [github](https://github.com/anbuselvan/meteor-up-lite/issues).
-To prevent conflict with the original version the command will be *mupl*, so you can install and use both versions.
+This is a lite version of Meteor-Up (**mup**) and please feel free to share your comments, suggestions and issues on [github](https://github.com/anbuselvan/meteor-up-lite/issues).
+To prevent conflict with the original version the command will be **mupl**, so you can install and use both versions.

 #### Prerequisite
-Follow the steps from 'Additional Resources' section to pre-install Nginx before using *mupl* to configure and start the web server using port 80.
+Follow the steps from **'Additional Resources'** section to pre-install Nginx before using **mupl** to configure and start the web server on port 80.

 Your meteor app will be deployed in the following path:

-*/home/ubuntu/meteor/<your meteor app>*
+    /home/ubuntu/meteor/<your meteor app>

 ### Installation